Diseases and conditionsFEATURED

 • Treatment must be done properly and completely — partial or incorrect treatment increases the chance that resistant bacteria emerge.

-• Surveillance and follow-up are key — if symptoms come back, or if there was unprotected sex with an untreated partner, get re-tested.
+• Surveillance and follow-up are key.
+If symptoms come back, get re-tested.
+Also, if there was unprotected sex with an untreated partner, get re-tested.

 For Filipinos: What You Should Know and Do